Price & Schedule

 South Pole: Ski The Last Degree

-(this trip joins the Dec 24 Vinson for those interested in back to back programs)
+(this trip joins the December 26 Vinson climb for those interested in back to back programs)

 • Please allow at least an additional two weeks after the expedition end date as weather and flight delays are not uncommon.